ytokan/translation_views/README.md

 - Target language: `field`,`filter`.
 Should in most cases be an exposed filter.
   Also, there is an extra filter option: *Remove rows where source language is equal to target language*

-These fields/filters will display information about the current content in the selected target language:
+These fields/filters will display information about the each row in the selected target language:
 - Translation outdated: `field`,`filter`
 - Translation status: `field`,`filter`
 - Target language equals default language: `field`,`filter`: Checks if the target language is the same as the original language of the node.
 - Translation changed time: `field`
-- Translation source equals row language: `field`,`filter`: Checks if the source translation of the target language is the same as the language of the row
+- Source translation of target language equals row language: `field`,`filter`: Checks if the source translation of the row is the same as the target language
 - Translation operations: `field`
 - Translation moderation state: `field`